 Go for a day trip to Pristina, Kosovo

 During my first visit in Skopje I used the city as a base to go for a day trip to Pristina, Kosovo.
 The capital of the youngest country in Europe is only 2 hours away by bus and those run frequently making the trip easily doable.
+If you are wondering about safety there is no need to worry – Kosovo is a safe country to visit!

 Now Pristina is among my favorite cities and I’ve returned there few times ever since but I’m well aware it’s the city difficult to love and you must look behind the surface to fully enjoy it hence the day trip from Skopje is a perfect option.
-Hopefully it will make you fall for Pristina as much as I did.
+Hopefully, it will make you fall for Pristina as much as I did.

-The buses for Pristina depart from the main bus station, the one way ticket is 5€.
+The buses for Pristina depart from the main bus station, the one-way ticket is 5€.
 I took the 8am bus and was in capital of Kosovo around 10am.
 Along the way you will cross the border between the countries so keep your passport ready, the whole process is really straightforward.
-From the bus station in Pristina it’s some 15 minutes along Bill Clinton boulevard to the center.
+From the bus station in Pristina, it’s some 15 minutes along Bill Clinton Boulevard to the center.

 While in Pristina you should go up to the tower of Mother Theresa Cathedral to enjoy the amazing view of the city, you can admire yet another quirky architecture gem (if you’re not sick of those after Skopje) – the national library, you can see how the NEWBORN sign looks like this year but most of all you can walk along Mother Theresa Boulevard, enjoy the incredible cafes scene (it’s literally among the best I’ve ever experienced!) and do the people watching.